 -

-Yes, taxpayers can recover excess creditable withholding tax through a tax credit or refund, if they properly report the income and prove the withholding.
+Yes, taxpayers can recover excess creditable withholding tax through a tax credit or refund if they properly report the income and prove the withholding.
 The law allows refunds when the withheld amount exceeds the tax due.
-Final withholding tax usually does not work the same way, unless an overpayment or error happened.
+Final withholding tax usually does not work the same way, unless an overpayment or an error has happened.

 -